I’ve been keeping a secret and I can finally let it out.

 P.S.
 I hope this post doesn’t come across as regretting my decision to join the team/quit the team.
 I’m so appreciative of the opportunity to come to NAU as a student-athlete, work with the amazing athletic trainers and meet some incredible athletes.
 I only wish things had worked out differently, I’d been able to actually compete to my full potential and take advantage of my hard work and summer training.
 That being said, Long-distance Training > Track Workouts.
 No more spikes! :D

-Posted on November 20, 2013, in College, Fitness, Healthy Habits, Real Life Stuff and tagged athlete, cardio, college, fitness, goals, health, Injury, marathon, running.
+Posted on November 20, 2013, in College, Fitness, Healthy Lifestyle, Life Updates and tagged athlete, cardio, college, fitness, goals, health, Injury, marathon, running.
 Bookmark the permalink.
 13 Comments.

 I wish you the best as you train for your marathon!!
 Those things are no joke, but you can do it!!!

 I hope you join a local running group- there might be one at your college or through a running store.
 You’ll find a ‘team’ that way to train with for your marathon ;-)